ghashy/Space-Kitty/README.md

 ## Description

 Somewhere in the distant space there are lots of tasty crackers floating around.
-In search of this higly valuable resourse there are two competing parties - The Dogs and the
+In search of this higly valuable resourse there are two competing parties - the **Dogs** and the **Kitty**.
+One can never say when the contest had begun, but it's clear that to this day there is a game for the title of the Great Cracker Collector.
+Every time the cracker is taken the lucky one emits a signal to the base about his achievement.
+The **Kitty** - highly responsible and intelligent creature - always sends the exact amount of collected treasures, while the **Dogs** rely on their feelings.
+Some of them truly believe that they got multiple crackers at a time, some just can't count, and about honesty of the others one can only gues...

+### Specifications

 Made with [Bevy game engine](https://github.com/bevyengine/bevy).
 Enspired by [Learn Bevy Engine 0.10 series](https://www.youtube.com/playlist?list=PLVnntJRoP85JHGX7rGDu6LaF3fmDDbqyd).